openvinotoolkit/openvino/docs/ops/sort/NMSRotated_13.md

 Having two bouding boxes ``B1`` and ``B2`` the following steps are performed to calculate ``rotated_iou(B1, B2)``:

-1. If *box_encoding* == *corner* take rotated vertices directly from the first input, else if *box_encoding* == *center* calculate rotated vertices, (x, y) cooridinates of the 4 corners of each box transformed by the corresponding angle in radians according to the direction specified by *clockwise* attribute.
+1. Calculate rotated vertices, (x, y) cooridinates of the 4 corners of each box transformed by the corresponding angle in radians according to the direction specified by *clockwise* attribute.
 2. Find all intersection points between edges of ``B1`` and ``B2``.
 Add them to the ``intersection_points``.
 3. Find all corners of ``B1`` within area of ``B2``, and all corners of ``B2`` within area of ``B1``.
 Add them to the ``intersection_points``.
 4. Calculate ``intersection_area`` of the polygon described by ``intersection_points`` (see Sholeace formula).